 5. Toyota Aygo X

 Something of a class pioneer, the Aygo X is arguably the first time that a proper city car has been crossed with an SUV.
 Some dispute that – there've been tiny SUVs for decades – but in modern context there's just nothing like it.
-The Aygo X (the X pronounced 'cross') sits a chunky body on top of a really small wheelbase, meaning it's city-friendly while having loads of interior space.
+The Aygo X (the X pronounced 'Cross') sits a chunky body on top of a really small wheelbase, meaning it's city-friendly while having loads of interior space.
 Cabin quality is excellent, and its 1.0-litre petrol engine sounds great while returning 56mpg, so it has a bit of character with its fuel efficiency.
 Looks nice too, right?

 6. Peugeot 208

-The Peugeot 208 is the same size as a Fiesta - but it's a car that feels small around you, in a good way.
-See, the 208 has a really unique driver set-up, called ‘i-Cockpit", which is focused on an unusually small steering wheel.
-Sounds trivial, but it has a transformative effect on the way the 208 feels - more like a go-kart.
+The Peugeot 208 is the same size as a Fiesta, but it's a car that feels small around you – in a good way.
+See, the 208 has a really unique driver set-up, called ‘i-Cockpit’, which is focused on an unusually small steering wheel.
+Sounds trivial, but it has a transformative effect on the way the 208 feels to drive – more like a go-kart.

 7. MINI Electric

-Few cars encapsulate chic city driving better than an all-electric version of MINI’s ever-popular three-door Hatchback.
+Few cars encapsulate chic city driving better than an all-electric version of MINI’s ever-popular three-door MINI Hatchback.
 It’s a shame the electric drivetrain isn’t available in a few of the other MINI models, like the 5-Door or the Clubman, but the MINI makes the most of its quite modest battery pack to deliver a sparkling driving experience.
 It has a 184hp motor – enough power to get it a spicy ‘Cooper S’ badge – and a generally superb chassis.
 Nobody doubts how much fun it is to drive a MINI Hatchback these days.
 Its 144-mile claimed battery range is modest by modern standards, but if you can make that work for you, this is one of the very best small electric cars.

 8. Smart EQ Fortwo

 It's so named because it seats just two people, but it feels surprisingly spacious for its pair of occupants, while being extremely nimble and agile in city traffic.
 Don’t expect to go far on a single charge – the official WLTP combined range is 80 miles – but with a punchy 82hp motor and hardly any mass to move about, the EQ Fortwo is perfect for daily city work.

 9. Vauxhall Corsa-E

-Like the Ford Fiesta, the Vauxhall Corsa is a larger supermini technically.
+Like the Ford Fiesta, the Vauxhall Corsa is a larger supermini.
 But it has a trick up its sleeve that few rivals in its class can match, the Fiesta included: there’s an all-electric version.
-Called Corsa-E, it makes perfect sense in the city.
+Called Corsa-e, it makes perfect sense in the city.
 With a 136hp motor and 50kWh battery pack, the Vauxhall is not only brisk but will officially go more than 200 miles on a single charge.
 Not only that, but it’s capable of sucking down electricity at 100kW if hooked up to the right DC charger, so replenishing its battery pack needn’t take long at all.
 It's easy to see why Corsa leasing is so popular...